rsvim/rfc/6-ColoringSystem.md

 A syntax config helps the editor detect the source code text file by the file type/extension, i.e. it maps the file type to its syntax definition.

-Note:

-1. regex-based engines (vim, textmate) syntax files are mostly config files like json/yaml/xml.
+Regex-based engines (vim, textmate) syntax files are mostly config files like json/yaml/xml.
 While treesitter parser is a `parser.c` that implements the tokenizer parser for the language, and it needs to compile (with C/C++ compiler) into dynamical library (`.so`, `.dylib`, `.dll`) and load into the editor to work with treesitter.

-2. Once source code text file are parsed into tokens, they are also been used by other functions/features of the editor.
+Once source code text file are parsed into tokens, they are also been used by other functions/features of the editor.
 For example [textobjects](https://vimhelp.org/motion.txt.html#text-objects) in vim, [textobjects](https://docs.helix-editor.com/textobjects.html) in helix.

+### Theme

+Once editors parsed the tokens from a source code text file, it needs another config to give these tokens different colors to make it colorful.
+Here comes the theme config (vim calls it colorscheme), and editors usually allow users to customize their themes.

+- For vim, it embeds some default colorschemes in its [runtime/colors](https://github.com/vim/vim/tree/master/runtime/colors) folder.
+- For vscode, it embeds some default themes in its [extensions](https://github.com/microsoft/vscode/tree/main/extensions) folder, sub-folders with `theme-` prefix.
+- For helix, it embeds treesitter queries in its [runtime/queries](https://github.com/helix-editor/helix/tree/master/runtime/queries) folder (each language also needs a `query` file to define how editors can query the tokens from treesitter), themes in its [runtime/themes](https://github.com/helix-editor/helix/tree/master/runtime/themes).